sarmadahmad8/ML-and-DeepLearning-Projects-for-Beginners/README.md

   Mouse Control:

-  1.Hold Index finger up to move mouse around the screen (both hands can be used but not simultaneously).
+  1. Hold Index finger up to move mouse around the screen (both hands can be used but not simultaneously).

-  2.hold Both the Index and Middle finger up but spread both fingers away from each other.
+  2. hold Both the Index and Middle finger up but spread both fingers away from each other.

-  3.Quickly close both fingers to make a click and then spread them away again.
+  3. Quickly close both fingers to make a click and then spread them away again.

-  4.Hold only Index finger up again to move mouse and repeat.
+  4. Hold only Index finger up again to move mouse and repeat.
   5. Press q on your keboard to stop the program.

   PAINTER:

   1. Run program.
   2. Hold both Index and Middle finger up for tool selection
   3. Go to the tool area on the webcam feed to select the item.
   4. Hold only Index finger up to start painting.
   5. Hold both Index and Middle finger up to select different tool.
   6. Repeat
   7. Press q on your keyboard to save the Canvas as image

   Find it [here](https://github.com/sarmadahmad8/ML-and-DeepLearning-Projects-for-Beginners/tree/main/AI%20Virtual%20Painter%20and%20Mouse%20using%20Computer%20Vision%20and%20Hand%20Tracking).